 As part of your application for the Chopin Foundation Scholarship, you will need to submit an unedited video recording of the composer’s works as required for Years 1- 4, a statement describing your career goals and two recommendation letters written by piano teachers or professional pianists.

 The VSA International Young Soloists Award offers a scholarship award for young musicians who have disabilities.

 You may be eligible for this award if you are between 14 and 25 years of age, and can play any musical instrument in any genre including rock, jazz, folk, classical, and more.

 Amount: $3,000, $2,000 & $1,000

-The Glenn Miller Scholarship is awarded in honor of the famous big-band musician and composer, Glenn Miller.
+The Glenn Miller Scholarship honors the famous big-band musician and composer, Glenn Miller.
 The scholarship aims to encourage promising young talents in any applied music field.

 Scholarships are awarded each year to talented vocalists and the same number of awards is offered annually to talented instrumentalists.
 You can use the awards to cover any education-related expenses.

-The Worldstudio Daring Young Artists to Dream Scholarship is funded by The American Institute of Graphic Arts (AIGA), the largest professional membership organization for all forms of design.
+The American Institute of Graphic Arts (AIGA), the largest professional membership organization for all forms of design, funds the Worldstudio Daring Young Artists to Dream Scholarship.
 This scholarship awarded to minority and economically disadvantaged undergrad and grad students who are majoring in graphic design, interactive design, fine art, photography, or illustration.

 Final Thoughts On Scholarships for Creative Students